Dominos

 Introduction

-There exists numerous games in many variants using different kinds of dominos.
+There are numerous games in many variants using different kinds of dominos.
 There are also many different dominos sets available, suited for several usages.

 The most popular and used set is still the double-six set, having 28 pieces in total, containing: